Loops, not groups: Long cycles are responsible for discontinuous phase transitions in higher-order network contagions

 There are four ways in which a triangle fails to connect node $i$ to the giant component (with probability $v$).
 (1) Transmission fails on both edges connecting $i$ to the other two nodes in the triangle, with probability $(1-T)^2$.
 (2) Transmission occurs on either one of two edges, the other two edges fail and the single reached neighbor is not in the giant component, with probability $2T(1 - T)^2 G_t(u, v)$.
 (3) Transmission occurs on either one of two edges, with the other failing but the third edge transmitting, and neither of the two neighbors are in the giant component, with probability $2T^2(1 - T) G_t(u, v)^2$.
 (4) Both edges from $i$ transmit and neither of the two neighbors are in the giant component, with probability $T^2 G_t(u, v)^2$.
 Summing across the four cases yields:

 Then, the probability that a randomly selected node is \textit{not} in the giant component is $G_0 (u, v)$, and the probability $R$ that a randomly selected node is in the giant component is

 For a simple contagion, Eq.~(\ref{eq:simple_size}) also gives the fractional size $S$ of the giant component \cite{newman2009random}, since the probability that an initial contagion seed is in a specific component is equal to the fractional size of the component.
 In Fig. \ref{fig:simple_contagion}, we show that Eq.~(\ref{eq:simple_size}) agrees well with Monte Carlo simulations (and exact in the thermodynamic limit).
+In the Monte Carlo simulations of Figs.~\ref{fig:simple_contagion}, \ref{fig:loops_and_groups}, \ref{fig:groups_no_loops}, and \ref{fig:loops_no_groups}, we extract the probability and size of a giant component through the fraction and median size of simulations that reach at least 1\% of nodes.

 In the next section, we go beyond these simple contagion dynamics to complex contagion, where adoption can be more likely on a second exposure.